 For example, let’s say you want to reload only for rifles or pistols.
 That is something that must be taken into special consideration, as load data can vary.

 Different manuals cater to different expertise levels.
 Whether you’re someone who has never reloaded ammo in your life or has some idea of how it’s done or are relatively highly-skilled, there’s a manual for you.

-Load data can definitely vary across different brands.
-This is why many reloading manuals on the market, such as the Hornady Reloading Handbook (find below), are brand-specific.
+Load data can vary across different brands.
+This is why many reloading manuals on the market, such as the Hornady reloading handbook (find below), are brand-specific.